 The method of inserting and positioning your implant will depend on your anatomy and your surgeon’s recommendation.
 The incision can be made either in the crease where the breast meets the chest, around the areola (the dark skin surrounding the nipple), or in the armpit.
-In addition, a saline implant may be placed through an incision at the navel.
+In addition, an FDA aproved implant of your choice may be placed through an incision at the navel.
 Every effort will be made to assure that the incision is placed so resulting scars will be as inconspicuous as possible.

 Working through the incision, the surgeon will lift your breast tissue and skin to create a pocket, either directly behind the breast tissue (submammary or subglandular placement) or may be placed beneath the pectoral muscle and on top of the chest wall (submuscular placement).
 Once the implant is positioned within this pocket, the incisions are closed with sutures, skin adhesive and/or surgical tape.
 A gauze bandage may be applied over your breasts to help with healing.